MartinHelmut/number-generator/CONTRIBUTING.md

 ## Build the library

-If you want to build the project run
+To build the project run:

 ```shell script
 pnpm run build